stratum-mining/sv2-spec/05-Mining-Protocol.md

 The server controls the submission rate by adjusting the difficulty target on a specified channel.
 All submits leading to hashes higher than the specified target will be rejected by the server.

-Maximum target is valid until the next `SetTarget` message is sent and is applicable for all jobs received on the channel in the future or already received with flag `future_job=True`.
-The message is not applicable for already received jobs with `future_job=False`, as their maximum target remains stable.

 ```
 +----------------+-----------+-----------------------------------------------------------------------------------------+
 | Field Name     | Data Type | Description                                                                             |